 - type III: extra-fetal with abdominopelvic extension

-- type IV: tumour developing completely in the fetal pelvis
+- type IV: tumour developing entirely in the fetal pelvis

 - may show a large mass projecting from the lower pelvic region or within the abdominopelvic cavity

 - may show calcification

 Not part of a routine investigation.
 Identifies bone, fat and cystic components.
 Calcification may again be seen.

 Mature types tend to be more cystic which show as anechoic components.
 Solid types (which are much rarer) often show an echogenic mass within the pelvis.

 The correlation between sonographic appearances and malignant components are thought to be poor 7.

 Colour Doppler interrogation in some tumours may show marked hypervascularity with arterio-venous (AV) shunting.